 Pat Boone was one of the most popular singers in the land when he chose to begin his film career at 20th Century-Fox, the same studio where Elvis Presley had just made his film debut.
 While Pat made notable films including the not-yet-mentioned State Fair, Goodbye, Charlie and The Cross and the Switchblade, he is more well known for his many hit records and for his squeaky clean persona.
 More on what Pat brings to the role of Beau later.

 Terry Moore I looked at in my review of The Great Rupert.
 By the time she made our film, Terry was an Oscar-nominated actress receiving plaudits for her work in Come Back, Little Sheba.
 However, she would go on to play mostly vixens in films like Peyton Place before transitioning to TV.
 She plays Jean as a very pleasant, down-to-earth girl.
 She married many times and was in a relationship with Howard Hughes for over 25 years although that has been disputed.
-She is still alive and turned 90 in January of 2019.
+She is still alive as of this writing.

 Richard Sargent was by no means a prolific feature film actor but he managed to show up in some notable titles including two Elvis Presley pictures, Love Me Tender and Live a Little, Love a Little.
 Sargent and Boone both made their next film appearances in Mardi Gras and Sargent went on to appear in films starring heavyweights like Cary Grant, Tony Curtis, Doris Day, Gregory Peck and Bobby Darin: Operation Petticoat, The Great Impostor, That Touch of Mink and Captain Newman, M.D.
 He is best known for playing the second Darrin on the Bewitched television series.